3 Trends That Will Impact Corporate Training Budgets in 2017

 Generation Z is now in the workplace

 Looking back on the past 10 years, it feels that many businesses were caught off guard when the Millennials (Gen Y) made their presence known.
-That resulted in many lost hours of unhappy co-workers who were astounded, perplexed and bothered by millennials who didn’t “behave” like previous generations.
+That resulted in many lost hours of unhappy co-workers who were astounded, perplexed, and bothered by millennials who didn’t “behave” like previous generations.
 The millennials were not afraid to speak to senior leaders.
 They didn’t listen to voicemails.
-And, thy opted to send a text message rather than talk to a co-worker even ones sitting five feet away.
+And, they opted to send a text message rather than talk to a co-worker even one sitting five feet away.

 Businesses that lived through that lost productivity are not going to want to make the same mistake twice.
 This time they will want to prepare organizations for the new generation.

 The first Generation Z employees entered the workforce in May.
 As the millennials so powerfully demonstrated, each generation has its own traits and preferences.
 To avoid disruption in the workplace, businesses will want to focus on training that highlights these different traits, communication systems, and preferences.
 Workplace productivity will be enhanced when generations learn “tips and tricks” on how “to flex” to accommodate co-workers with different preference styles.

 In a recent survey, 45% of Gen Z believe that it will be challenging to work with boomers.

 What the preliminary research on this emerging generation says is that they are entrepreneurial, loyal, and flexible.
 They also, according to the research, prefer work-life balance over salary.
 They want mentors.

 “…they prefer extensive feedback and input from those higher than them.
 Both of these mean that your company’s managers should be making every effort to connect with your gen Z employees and supporting them in whatever endeavors they are pursuing the company.”
 Inc. Magazine, January 2016

 Conquering the Ebberinger Forgetting Curve